-Hard Top

-Each hard top has the option of being outfitted with an electronics box, forward and aft facing LED spreader lights, kingfish rod holders (optional), recessed LED down lighting, speakers and an additional storage box for personal flotation devices.
+There are several different T-Top options for the Cobia 277 CC.
+The T-Tops come with either a Weblon or a fiberglass top.
+Each top has the option of being outfitted with an electronics box, forward and aft facing LED spreader lights, outriggers, recessed LED down lighting, speakers and an additional storage box for personal flotation devices.